riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/docs/ApiPolicy.md

 An owner is responsible for:

-- schema or structural validation
+- Schema or structural validation
-- normalization rules
+- Normalization rules
-- reconciliation behavior
+- Reconciliation behavior
-- compatibility rules for that subtree
+- Compatibility rules for that subtree

 Top-level internal sections should not be treated as unowned arbitrary blobs once the server is expected to understand and act on them.